bazi-imran/Portfolio-Projects/README.md

 ### [ElectraSphere E-Commerce Analysis]
 * Performed a comprehensive exploratory data analysis for a global electronics e-commerce company with 100K+ lifetime orders, transforming underutilized sales, product, and marketing data into actionable insights.
 Delivered findings on yearly trends, product performance, loyalty program effectiveness, and marketing ROI to guide cross-functional strategy and operational improvements.
 * **Tools used:** SQL, Excel

+### [Instacart Marketing Analysis]
+* Analyzed Instacart marketing trends using Python.
+After cleaning and exploring multiple datasets, I created a report with insights and recommendations for Instacart's key questions.
+*  **Tools used:** Python, Excel